Param-Harrison/kidzode/public/courses/pixel-heroes/chatbot_jokes.md

     print("Bot: Try saying 'tell me a joke' or 'hello'!")
 ```

-## ✨ Magic Moment
-Your chatbot can tell random jokes - different every time!

-## 💡 Important Things to Remember
+## Remember
-- We store jokes in a list
+- Store jokes in a list
 - `random.choice(jokes)` picks a random joke
-- Each time you ask, you might get a different joke
-- This makes the chatbot more entertaining!
+- Different joke each time!

-## 🎨 Try This Next!
+## Try This
 Add your own jokes to the list!
-Make them funny!

-## 🤔 Stuck?
-Check This!
-- **Same joke every time?** That's just luck - ask again!
+## If Stuck
-- **No jokes?** Make sure you type "tell me a joke" or "joke"
+- Type "tell me a joke" or "joke"
-- **Want more jokes?** Add more to the `jokes` list!
+- Add more to the `jokes` list

-## 🌟 Show Your Parents!
-"Look!
-My chatbot can tell jokes - and they're different every time!"

-You just unlocked the **Entertainment Bot** superpower! ⭐
+You did it! ⭐